Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 Leaving psychological dependence unaddressed can have a ripple effect, touching every part of a person’s life.
 The constant mental and emotional strain can lead to serious negative consequences over time.
 One of the biggest risks is the impact on mental health.
 There’s a strong link between untreated addiction and the development of other mental disorders, such as anxiety and depression.
 It often becomes a vicious cycle, where the addiction worsens the mental health condition, and the poor mental health drives the person back to the substance or behavior for relief.

 The social consequences can be just as devastating.
 Relationships with family and friends become strained or broken due to lies, neglect, and broken promises.
 Trust erodes, leading to isolation when you need support the most.
 Professionally, it can lead to poor performance, missed work, and eventually job loss.
 Beyond the immediate problems, the chronic stress of addiction takes a toll on the body.
 It can lead to a host of physical health problems, from heart issues to a weakened immune system, turning what started as a mental struggle into a full-blown health crisis.
 These aren’t just possibilities; they are the common outcomes of chronic disorders that go untreated.
+Reaching out to an outpatient rehab in Indiana can help mitigate these risks.

 How is psychological addiction treated?